danielharrell/open-eyes-lect-2017-18/Open.md

 to place.
 On the other hand, space also forms a kind of inside for us, despite our movement from place to place.
-For every part of space, even if outside every other part, is still *in* space, just as we occupy a part not merely *at* that place, but *in* it; and just as we move not merely *across* space, but *through* it.
+For every part of space, even if outside every other part, is still *in* space, just as we occupy any part of it not merely *at* that place, but *in* it, and move not merely *across* space, but *through* it.
 But why?
-Where does our sense of being *inside* space as a whole come from, if we are always *outside* every unoccupied part, and outside even the occupied part, so soon as we move to another part?
+Where does our sense of being *inside* space *as a whole* come from, if we are always *outside* every unoccupied part, and outside even the occupied part, so soon as we move to another part?

-The answer, on this Kantian view at least, is that our sense of being inside space as a whole comes from us.
+The answer we can take from Kant is that our sense of being inside space as a whole comes from us.
 That is, we have a sense of space that contains not just us, but all of space, to locate us *inside* it.
 And thanks to our all-encompassing sense of space, every part of it is *in* space, even though every part is also *outside* every other part.
-We find ourselves inside space, then, insofar as space is not just a mode of extension, or medium of motion, but a form of sensibility---to borrow Kant's term for it.
+We find ourselves inside space, then, insofar as space is found inside us: not just a mode of extension, or medium of motion, but *a form of sensibility*---to use Kant's term for it.

-So perhaps we experience the world that way: outside us, but *because* it lies inside us.
+And perhaps we experience the world that way: outside us, *because* it lies inside us.
 For we would never find it outside us, on this view, unless inside us there were a sense of the world that contained it, a sense of it that